jlevy/the-art-of-command-line/CONTRIBUTING.md

 ## Translations

-Maintaining the guide in several languages is a little confusing, so here is the process:
+The guide is now available in many languages.
+Here is the process for maintaining translations:

 - This original version and content of the guide is maintained in English.
-It has been translated to several other languages
+- Translations follow the content of the original.
+Unfortunately, contributors must speak at least some English, so that translations do not diverge.
 - Each translation has a maintainer to update the translation as the original evolves and to review others' changes.
 This doesn't require a lot of time, but review by the maintainer is important to maintain quality.
 - See the [AUTHORS.md](AUTHORS.md) file for current maintainers.
 (This file is generated from the [authors-info.yml](admin/authors-info.yml) file.)